John Fleming (American politician): Same-sex marriage

 In 2012, before the Obergefell v.
 Hodges Supreme Court decision, Fleming condemned a marriage-like ceremony that took place at Fort Polk, Louisiana, between an enlisted woman and civilian woman.
 (Fort Polk, a U.S. Army base, lies within Fleming's congressional district.)
 Fleming said that the ceremony "should not have occurred at Fort Polk, especially since the people of Louisiana have made it abundantly clear that our state does not recognize same-sex marriages or civil unions" and characterized the event as part of a "liberal social experiment with our military."

 Fleming condemned the Supreme Court's 2015 decision of Obergefell v.
 Hodges, which found a constitutional right to same-sex marriage.
 Fleming stated that he was "greatly disappointed" and disagreed with the decision.
 Fleming was also a co-sponsor of The First Amendment Defense Act, a bill designed to protect religious institutions from being forced to perform marriage or other ceremonies that violate their teachings.

 Donald Trump

-In August 2016, Fleming made the case that Donald Trump was a true conservative candidate for president and ultimately endorsed him in September 2016.
-On August 15, 2016, Fleming said, “I just have to say based on what I’ve seen and witnessed in the campaign, I’d say he fits much closer to the values of conservatives and the Republican party than anybody who’s run for office in the past several decades.”
+Fleming endorsed Donald Trump for president in September 2016.
+The previous month, Fleming praised Trump as an authentic reflection of conservative and Republican Party values.